How You Can Help

 Partner with ARC

-We are currently working with partners to develop ebooks for visitors to two National Parks.
-We choose ebooks over traditional print media because they are more environmentally friendly, and we know how frustrating it is to buy a new book only to find out that the information is already out of date.
+We worked with like-minded partners to publish two e-books for two Zambian National Parks.
+These are now available to buy at our shop and on Amazon.com.
+We choose eBooks over traditional print media because they are more environmentally friendly, and we know how frustrating it is to buy a new book only to find out the information is already out of date.
 And, of course, your tablet or e-reader is lighter to carry then a heavy printed book!

 If, like us, you are passionate about wildlife and conservation and would like to fundraise for one of our projects, then we would love to hear from you.
 You can fundraise in many different ways – from sponsored coffee mornings and quizzes to walks and even marathons – the choice is yours!